Broken Marriage?

 It’s about feeling chosen.

-It’s about feeling valued.
+Also, it’s about feeling valued.

 It’s about feeling attractive, important, and significant in the eyes of the woman they love.